gramener/gramex/gramex/apps/guide/twitterresthandler/README.md

 The transform should either return a JSON-encodable object, or a string.

 Transforms are executed in a separate thread.
 This makes the application more responsive.
 But you need to ensure that your code is thread-safe.

+To append all tweets into a JSON-Line file, use a function like this:

+    :::python
+    def save_tweet_transform(result, handler):
+        with open('tweets.jsonl', 'a') as out:
+            for status in result['statuses']:
+              json.dump(status, out + '\n')
+        return result

+You can then include this in the TwitterHandler transform section as follows:

+    :::yaml
+        ...
+        kwargs:
+          transform:
+              sentiment:
+                  function: module.save_tweet_transform

 ## Parallel AJAX requests